This is my review of the Amba Hotel Marble Arch in London.

 The standard check-out time is 12pm, but the staff at the reception said they let people sleep on a Sunday if they want.
 I asked to stay until 1pm to get some more work done and they were perfectly happy.

-To conclude the review, I would say that the Amba Hotel Marble Arch is an impressive four star Central London hotel which I do recommend.
+The Amba Hotel Marble Arch is an impressive four star Central London hotel which I do recommend.
 The focus on seamless technology including fast free wifi is definitely a plus when on a business trip and the location works very well for a leisure stay.
 The staff are very friendly and helpful and to be honest the only downside was the size of the gym – which might not be a priority for many anyway.

 In terms of loyalty schemes, Thistle / Guoman scrapped their ‘Signature’ loyalty programme back in July, as Rob discussed here.
 This was prior to the launch of Amba and the two other new brands glh is rolling out, the four-star ‘every Hotel’ (now open in Piccadilly) and five-star brand Clermont.
 Once these are more established, I would expect that a new glh-wide scheme will emerge or the group will work with a consortium such as Global Hotel Alliance.